madees/OSCar-XML-Chataigne-module-builder/README.md

 First, download the .js script and add it to an OSC Chataigne module.

 You'll see some parameters in the script container :
-- File browser to select the OSCar XML configuration file It will uses the object structure defined into it to build values afterwhile.
+- File browser to select the OSCar XML mapping configuration file It will uses the object structure defined into it to build values and OSC commands afterwhile.

-Next, you can create a single object values, or several at the same time.
+Next, you can create a single object values, or several at the same time:
 - If you want to create only one object, set the index parameter, and click on the first button to add its values to the module.

 - If you want to create several objects, set the first/last index parameters, and click on the second button to add objects values to the module.